splunk/splunk-operator/docs/AppFramework.md

 Utilizing the App Framework requires:

 * An Amazon S3 or S3-API-compliant remote object storage location.
 The App framework requires read-only access to the path used to host the apps.
+DO NOT give any other access to the operator to maintain the integrity of data in S3 bucket
 * The remote object storage credentials provided as a kubernetes secret, or in an IAM role.
 * Splunk apps and add-ons in a .tgz or .spl archive format.
 * Connections to the remote object storage endpoint need to be secured using a minimum version of TLS 1.2.